 |Terminal illness||DS1500 form if you have received it or confirm the name of your healthcare professional|

-Please note if you are in receipt of Attendance Allowance you would not be automatically eligible for a Blue Badge.
+Please note if you are in receipt of Attendance Allowance you are not automatically eligible for a Blue Badge.

 Applying under the Cognitive Impairment Criteria